-Healthy Stuffed Pepper Soup in the Instant Pot is a hearty, flavorful twist on a classic favorite, made with ground beef, bell peppers, beef broth and spices.
+Instant Pot Stuffed Pepper Soup is a hearty, flavorful twist on a classic favorite, made with ground beef, bell peppers, beef broth and spices.
 Everything cooks in one pot and is ready in 30 minutes.

-I absolutely love stuffed bell peppers.
-What I don’t like so much, though, is the waiting time for the peppers to cook in the oven.
-We love a good stuffed pepper skillet, but sometimes, you’re in the mood for soup!
+I absolutely love traditional stuffed peppers.
+What I don't like so much, though, is the waiting time for the actual stuffed peppers to cook in the oven.

 One of the beautiful things about making pressure cooker stuffed pepper soup is that it cooks in minutes instead of hours.
-What you’re left with is a delicious, hearty soup.
+What you're left with is a delicious, hearty pepper soup recipe.

 Not only that, because it cooks in the Instant Pot, the entire thing is a one pot meal.
 We know what that means....fewer dishes!